A higher rank rigidity theorem for convex real projective manifolds: Fixed points and centralizers

 \subsection{Maximal Abelian subgroups and minimal translation sets}

 We have the following description of maximal Abelian subgroups.

-\begin{theorem}[{Islam-Z.~\cite[Theorem 1.6]{IZ2019}}] Suppose that $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain and $\Lambda \leq \Aut(\Omega)$ is a discrete group that acts co-compactly on $\Omega$.
-If $A \leq \Lambda$ is a maximal Abelian subgroup of $\Lambda$, then either: \begin{enumerate} \item $A$ is a finite group and fixes a point in $\Cc$, \item there exists a $A$-invariant properly embedded line $\ell \subset \Cc$ where $A$ acts co-compactly on $\ell$ and $A$ fixes each endpoint of $\ell$, or \item there exists a $A$-invariant properly embedded simplex $S \subset \Cc$ where $A$ acts co-compactly on $S$ and $A$ fixes each vertex of $S$. \end{enumerate} In particular, $A$ has a finite index subgroup isomorphic to $\Zb^{k}$ for some $k \geq 0$. \end{theorem}
+\begin{theorem}[{Islam-Z.~\cite[Theorem 1.6]{IZ2019}}] Suppose that $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain and $\Gamma \leq \Aut(\Omega)$ is a discrete group that acts co-compactly on $\Omega$.
+If $A \leq \Gamma$ is a maximal Abelian subgroup of $\Gamma$, then there exists a properly embedded simplex $S \subset \Omega$ such that \begin{enumerate} \item $S$ is $A$-invariant, \item $A$ acts co-compactly on $S$, and \item $A$ fixes each vertex of $S$. \end{enumerate} Moreover, $A$ has a finite index subgroup isomorphic to $\Zb^{\dim(S)}$. \end{theorem}

-\begin{remark} The above result is a special case of Theorem 1.6 in~\cite{IZ2019} which holds in the more general case when $\Lambda \leq \Aut(\Omega)$ is a naive convex co-compact subgroup. \end{remark}
+\begin{remark} The above result is a special case of Theorem 1.6 in~\cite{IZ2019} which holds in the more general case when $\Gamma \leq \Aut(\Omega)$ is a naive convex co-compact subgroup. \end{remark}

 \begin{definition} Suppose that $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain and $g \in \Aut(\Omega)$.
 Define the \emph{minimal translation length of $g$} to be

 and the \emph{minimal translation set of $g$} to be